 “The new Midway is a place where you can go to have a great time no matter what your age,” said Glenn Carano, general manager of the Eldorado, Silver Legacy and Circus Circus Reno.
 “We have received outstanding feedback from our customers on its reinvention, and it gives us great pride to have this entity as part of the Eldorado Resorts Reno properties.”

-Changes to the Midway, located between Eldorado Reno and Circus Circus Reno, began last year and finished prior to Thanksgiving.
+Changes to the Midway, located next to the Silver Legacy, began last year and finished prior to Thanksgiving.
 The changes come from a $50 million re-investment that Eldorado Resorts kicked off in 2016 and plans to continue for several more years downtown.

 “Part of the goal of the company is to provide its best for its guests,” said Sara Robbins, Eldorado Resorts publicist.
 “As part of this, Eldorado made a commitment to invest $50 million in renovations to its three Reno properties.”